jlbradley1844/jlbradley1844.github.io/_posts/2024-05-04-another-failed-revolution.md

 relationship status and are generally the primary source of complaints women have about relationship-averse men.
 Meanwhile the "spare men" continue to pester and hassle young women tired of full inboxes and random advances from strangers.
-Put simply, if the only currency is sex itself, then the marketplace is lopsidedly against men and does not serve women, and there is no way of fixing this.

 The result?
 Tons of men who can't seem to get a date.
 Lots of women who wind up in "one and done" dating situations with attractive but empty men who disappear after one encounter.
 The "winners" are the attractive people - the people who never really had trouble "getting any" anyway.
+Indeed, many of the most attractive people have found a new structure - polyamory - by which they can draw even more lovers into their orbit.

 This has been noticed by many, and the solution often voiced by many is that that those unable to attract a partner just need to lower their standards.
-Even if this were an acceptable solution, it implies the number of men who are DTF are going to be the same as the number of women in a similar situation, which is not borne out by facts.
+Even if this were an acceptable solution, it implies the number of women who are DTF are going to be the same as the number of men in a similar situation, which is not borne out by facts.
-The main problem is math, and little can be done about that.
+The main problem is math and mismatched desire, and little can be done about that.

 It goes without saying that this peculiar problem does not exist in same-sex communities - because the problem of ratios does not exist! - hence my original point.
 They have their other problems of course, which I profess no knowledge of.
 But I'm just mentioning this as a clarification, since this is a condition peculiar to heterosexual relationships.
+If this post is "hetrosexist," it's because the problem it poses is hetrosexual in nature.

 There is in fact a solution to these problems, something done frequently in the past, to solve the problem of unhappiness and instability in pairing up - the so-called "long term relationship."
 In fact, psychologists have shown that people in long-term relationships have far more sex than people that are on the open market.
-But here again, the sexual revolution has caused other problems with those who wish to do form these, which brings us to the next few points.
+But here again, the sexual revolution has caused other problems with those who wish to form long term relationships.

 ### Dating Hell: Why Outnumbered Childbearing Women Still Can't Get What They Want